eRuaro/eRuaro/README.md

 * 😎 I also study competitive programming with C++

+* 👾 I used to do game development with Unity and C#

 - ❓ Ask me anything related to C++, Flutter, and Python